synw/django-instant/docs/src/handlers.rst

 Client-side event handlers
 ==========================

-You can customize the javascript that will handle each class of event.
+You can customize the javascript that will handle each class of event of the default public channel.

 Create a template ``instant/extra_handlers.js`` with this content: